 Mutual Funds

 Schwab has over 6,500 mutual funds available to trade.
 Over 3,500 of these are OneSource funds, which are no-load and no transaction fee.
-Mutual funds that do carry a transaction fee are a pricey $49.95 to buy, although they're free to sell.
+Mutual funds that do carry a transaction fee can cost up to $49.95 or $74.95 to buy, although they're free to sell.

-Etrade has more than 10,000 mutual funds, all of which are free to trade.
+E*TRADE has 6,000+ mutual funds, and they are free to trade.

 Promotions

-Charles Schwab: Satisfaction guarantee and $0-fee trades at Charles Schwab.
+Charles Schwab: Satisfaction guarantee, ACAT reimbursement, and $0-fee trades at Charles Schwab.

 Research and Education